BWeeks101/pimpmyquiz/README.md

 	>Workarounds exist - wildcard searches for either just the 'user' portion of the address, or the 'domain' portion will function as expected.<br>
 	>Unfortunately I did not have time to implement a solution for this issue.

+3. Print styling for Player and Master Quiz Sheets is not optimal
+	>With more experience producing printed media, I feel that I could dramatically improve the print styling for both quiz sheets.
+However, as this is not essential for the project, I decided to rely on a basic implementation and spend time on higher priority issues.

 [Back to Table of contents](#table-of-contents)
 ___
 # Technologies Used